First African Baptist Church

 Admission & Fees

 Free Parking, Parking off Site, Parking on Site, Self-guided Tours

 Near Interstate Highway

 Oratorical Speech Contest: A Celebration of MLK

 This contest is open to children in grade 6 or higher and adults.
-There is no entry fee to participate in thi...read more
+There is no en...read more